goehlemichael/terraform-podcast/README.md

 1) You need a domain name registered
 2) When the domain is registered you will have a hosted zone
+3) create a certificate for the domain with *.domain as alternative

     export TF_VAR_domain_name=example.com